shu307/mkdocs-nav-weight/README.md

 bar  // 0
 No index folder  // 0: will not get weight from 'alone', so it's defalut 0
 	alone  // 2
-Have index folder  // 3: get from 'Index'
+Have index folder  // 3: get from 'index'
-	Index  // 3: but as 0 in same level
+	index  // 3: but as 0 in same level
     	Level2 // 0: default
 		bar // 0
 		another // 1
 		foo // 4
 	another  // 1
 foo  // 4
 ```